CESARDELATORRE/MLNET-Posts/Posts/003-MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines/MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines-Blog-Post.md

 **DISCLAIMER**: *This blog post explaines a simple approach you can take for just getting started with ML.NET models lifecycle by using Azure DevOps CI/CD pipelines.
 However, there are important areas that would need to be addressed for a real production DevOps workflow targeting ML models trained with large datasets such as:*

-*1. Training the model in specialied environments (dedicated VMs or through Azure ML)*
+*1. Training the model in specialized environments (dedicated VMs or through Azure ML)*

 *2. Training with those large datasets placed on high capacity infrastructure such as Azure Files, Azure Blobs or even directly from databases (SQL Server, etc.).*